 Not everyone is stoked about spending a night exposed to the elements, surrounded by wildlife and insects and deprived of all their usual home comforts and conveniences.
 Despite all of these hardships, however, millions of people choose to spend their nights in the wild each year, some of them almost every week!

-This begs the question: why do people like camping?
+This begs the question: what is it about camping that people enjoy?
 Are they mere masochists or is there something in it that makes it more enjoyable than non-campers might expect?
 We advocate for the latter, and in this article provide 11 reasons why.

 Table of Contents